adeziio/yoshii/README.md

 ### Note:
 #### aside from roasting, yoshii can also help you do a quick search on the web.
-#### yoshii constantly reads your chat.
-Be careful when typing because you might get roasted.
+#### yoshii constantly reads your chat and runs a sentiment analysis on you, so be careful when typing because you might get roasted.
 Good luck!